16 Answers for 'What Animal Would You Be and Why' [Tool] - Interview Tips and Preparation

 Join us as we teach you the ropes and help prepare you for the big day.

-Answering the question “What Animal Would You Be and Why?”
+Answering the interview question “What Animal Would You Be and Why?”

 While it might sound like fun and games, drawing comparisons with your personality and an animal can reveal some deep insights about your fit for a role.
 This is a commonly asked question that often causes people to stop in their tracks and panic if they’re not sufficiently prepared.